 - This feature will work well if you are trying to prevent creating contacts in Salesforce when a record is in Constant Contact.
-This feature only prevents records from syncing to Salesforce, yet if the record was sent an email from Constant Contact and is already in Salesforce as a contact, they will be created as a Campaign Member only, and all metrics tracked.
+This feature only prevents records from syncing to Salesforce, yet if the record was sent an email from Constant Contact and is already in Salesforce as a contact, it will be created as a Campaign Member only, and all metrics will be tracked.

-Retrieve State Name Instead of the State Code
+Retrieve the State Name Instead of the State Code

 Sync All Active Contacts, Not Just Those in the Specified Constant Contact Main List